 When you vacation on the Big Island, you will have the opportunity to do a little stargazing.
 The best place to see the stars is the Mauna Kea Summit.

-It is best to take a tour to the summit.
+It is best to take a stargazing tour of the summit.
 This is because cars are not allowed on the road to the summit within a half hour before sunset.

 However, you can usually drive to the Visitor Station and view the stars through the telescopes.
 The stargazing program at the Visitor Center has currently been suspended.
 It is thought to be in operation once again as more restrictions are lifted.